 Chicken Spatchcock|Poussin Curry

 Did you make this recipe?

 We love hearing how you went with my recipes.
 If you have tried this recipe, we’d truly appreciate if you would give this recipe a star review.
-For more recipe inspirations, follow on Facebook, Pinterest and Instagram at @lavina_mendonsa for all the latest recipes.
+For more recipe inspirations, follow on Facebook, Pinterest and Instagram at @deliciously.indian for all the latest recipes.

+Chicken Spatchcock|Poussin Curry